b4ckspace/faceshield/README.md

 The sheet is attached with standard pattern holes that can be created with a normal 80mm, Euro pattern hole puncher.
 Support for 888 patterns or full 4 hole punchers are of benefit.

+See our [detailed instructions](hole_patterns.md) on how to create these hole patterns.

 ## Version 1
 Still primitive, uses hollow rivets for construction
 ![Shield Version 1](v1/faceshield.svg)